mhotan/CityBikeDataExplorer/README.md

 * Build using "./gradlew clean build" from the project root directory (if needed)
 * run "java -jar graph-db-driver/build/libs/citibike-graph-driver-0.1.0.jar"

-### Create TDB
+### Loading Data into PostGis database
+From vagrant command line terminal
+* run "createdb citybike"
-*run "createdb citybike", "psql citybike" and "create extension postgis;"
+* run "psql citybike"
-* after that you can run the code in MainTDB which creates the tables and fills them with data from Feb 2014
+* From within psql run "create extension postgis;" You should see "CREATE EXTENSION" in the console
+* Exit psql with "\q"
+* Run ./gradlew build
+* java -jar st-db-driver/build/libs/st-db-driver-execjar-1.0.jar <path to data zips/csv>